 9 But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous Light; 10 who once were not a people but are now the people of God, who had not obtained mercy but now have obtained mercy (1 Peter 2).

 What are we saved from?
 When someone is saved from a burning building they are being saved from death.
-Most heroic acts save others from impending danger, to save them from death or harm.
+Most heroic acts save others from impending danger, to deliver them from death or harm.
 Life is always worth saving here on earth and beyond.
-Why then is it difficult to understand saving life for eternity?
+Why then is it difficult to understand saving a soul for eternity?
 That is what God wanted for the whole world, as we saw earlier, that none would perish.
-People can get themselves or others can get them in life-threatening situations, that someone has to save them from.
+People can get themselves or others in life-threatening situations, that will require someone to save them.
 When God called us out of darkness, He called us out to save us from sin which leads to death.
-He was pulling us out from destructive and dissipated living that was bound to harm us.
-When one is in the dark they can’t see harm that is lurking around.
+He was pulling us out from a destructive and dissipated life that was bound to harm us.
+When one is in the dark, they can’t see harm that is lurking around.
 Make no mistake Satan is God’s Enemy and is baying for our lives.
 He is the very reason God calls us out of the darkness of sin.
 Sin is a trap that leads us to the Enemy.

 8 Then Zacchaeus stood and said to the Lord, “Look, Lord, I give half of my goods to the poor; and if I have taken anything from anyone by false accusation, I restore fourfold.”
 9 And Jesus said to him, “Today salvation has come to this house, because he also is a son of Abraham; 10 for the Son of Man has come to seek and to save that which was lost.
 (Luke 19)”